MQS Management LLC Acquires Shares of 14,770 Altria Group, Inc. (NYSE:MO)

 Analysts Set New Price Targets

 Several research firms have recently commented on MO.
-Cowen lifted their price target on Altria Group to $47.00 in a report on Tuesday.
-StockNews.com raised shares of Altria Group from a “hold” rating to a “buy” rating in a research report on Saturday, October 29th.
-Stifel Nicolaus reaffirmed a “buy” rating and issued a $50.00 target price on shares of Altria Group in a research report on Monday.
-Finally, Bank of America decreased their target price on shares of Altria Group from $50.00 to $45.00 and set a “neutral” rating on the stock in a research report on Friday, July 8th.
+StockNews.com upgraded Altria Group from a “hold” rating to a “buy” rating in a report on Saturday, October 29th.
+Bank of America decreased their target price on shares of Altria Group from $50.00 to $45.00 and set a “neutral” rating on the stock in a research report on Friday, July 8th.
+Cowen upped their target price on shares of Altria Group to $47.00 in a research report on Tuesday.
+Finally, Stifel Nicolaus reaffirmed a “buy” rating and issued a $50.00 target price on shares of Altria Group in a research report on Monday.
 One investment analyst has rated the stock with a sell rating, six have given a hold rating and four have assigned a buy rating to the company’s stock.
 According to MarketBeat.com, Altria Group currently has an average rating of “Hold” and an average target price of $47.50.

 Altria Group Profile